Abdominal aortic aneurysms are often found when a physical exam or imaging test is done for another reason.

-- Write down questions to ask your doctor.
+- Questions to ask your health care provider.

 - What's the most likely cause of my symptoms?

-- What kinds of tests will I need?
+- What tests will I need?

-- What treatments are available, and which do you think would be the best treatment for me?
+- What treatments are available?
+Which do you think would be the best treatment for me?

 - I have other health conditions.
 How can I best manage these conditions together?

-- Are there any brochures or other printed material that I can take home with me?
+- Are there any brochures or other printed material that I can have?
+What websites do you recommend?

 What to expect from your doctor